Cast Iron Skillet Blue Cornbread (Gluten & Dairy Free Options)

-In an exciting animal study, blue corn tortillas were also shown to improve both short and long term as well as spatial memory in rats.
-While it's not a human study, it is encouraging to hear about potential value of blue corn antioxidants on our learning and memories!
+In an exciting animal study, blue corn tortillas were also shown to improve both short and long term memory as well as spatial memory in rats.
+While it's not a human study, it is encouraging to hear about the potential value of blue corn antioxidants on learning and memory!

 If you ARE feeling confident about trying some corn products, I strongly recommend you get high quality organic corn meal and flour sources.
 I can't emphasize enough to go organic or local (if you can verify your farmer is using non-GMO seeds) when it comes to corn products.

 Around 90% or more of the corn produced in the U.S. is genetically modified.
 Monsanto's Roundup Ready® crops (genetically engineered to resist the spraying of the pesticide glyphosate) are widely used for massive corn production so the crops can be heavily sprayed with glyphosate while killing weeds.

 The problems with these types of GMO crops and glyphosate spraying are endless, ranging from superweeds to multiple, massive cancer lawsuits.